HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

 ## Specification

-An IPS wrapper is a .zip file that contains the IPS, along with a file manifest.json that describes the contents of the package.
+An PHR annotation is a .zip file that contains the SPHR file, along with a file manifest.json that describes the contents of the package.
 The package may contain more than one version of the IPS, along with associated supporting collateral - attachments, stylesheets and branding information.
 In addition the document may be signed or encrypted.